Macro vs Micro Conversions: What’s the Difference?

 Advertising

-This guide on macro vs. micro conversions lays out everything you need to know to better understand your marketing goals and successes.
+This guide on macro vs. micro conversions lays out everything you need to know to understand your marketing goals and successes better.

 What are Macro Conversions?

-What you consider a macro conversion will differ based on your goal.
-If you’re running a lead generation campaign, a macro conversion could be as simple as someone signing up for a sales meeting.
+What you consider a macro conversion will differ based on your goal and your business.
+If you’re running a lead generation campaign, a macro conversion could be as simple as someone signing up for a webinar.
 Ultimately, macro conversions represent your primary goal – converting prospects into customers.

 Examples of Macro Conversions